arogozhnikov/infiniteboost/README.md

 ```

 You can use implementation of trees from the package for your experiments, in this case please cite InfiniteBost paper.

+## Planned

+Implementation of InfiniteBoost for other boosting packages.